Part-Time Faculty Appointments

 Part-time faculty at King's University College are represented by the Canadian Union of Public Employees (CUPE) Local 5265.
 Conditions of employment are regulated by the Collective Agreement negotiated by CUPE 5265 and King's University College Administration.

-All employees and students of the King’s University College are required to provide proof of being fully vaccinated or have an approved exemption.
+Effective October 1, 2022, all employees and students of the King’s University College will have to be vaccinated and have received one booster or have an approved exemption.
 To read more information regarding the vaccines and exemptions, please visit King’s COVID-19 Vaccination Policy.

-*As of February 28, 2022, King's will be returning to campus.
-Applicants are encouraged to apply for online courses if unable to teach in-person and/or prefer to teach online,
+King's has returned to campus.
+Applicants are encouraged to apply for online courses if unable to teach in-person and/or prefer to teach online.

 To apply for a multisection course position: Under "Course Application(s)" on the CUPE application form select "mutisection course position code" for the application type and enter the "Application Code" from the job advertisement.